StephenB117/pp1-clockwork/README.md

 # Clockwork

 Clockworks website is intended for management and HR professionals seeking time and attendance solutions as well as an all in one HR management platform.

-The site breaks down some of the features the product offers hoping to sell the user on the software
+The site breaks down some of the features the product offers hoping to sell the user on the software.

+The site will open on the main page which explains a little about the company and what it offers.

+From there the users can explore the solutions page to see what we offer and what they can benefit from.

+Lastly if they wish to make any enquiries or organize a follow up call they can submit their details through the contact us page.

 ![Picture of the website on different devices](/assets/images/responsive-design.jpg)